rk27222jangir/Book_recommender_system/readme.md

-# 🎬 Movie Recommendation System
+# 🎬 Book Recommendation System
 Hello, I'm Rohit Jangir.
 In this project, I have created two book recommendation systems based on the **Collaborative filtering** and **Popularity filtering** based techniques.